wp-plugins/wp-retina-2x/readme.txt

 It handles two different methods to serves the images to your visitors.
 Pick the one that works best with your hosting and environment.
 Support was added for WordPress Multi-site.

 == Changelog ==

+= 0.9.6 =
+= Fix: warnings when uploading/replacing an image file.

 = 0.9.4 =
 * Fix: esthetical issue related to the icons in the Retina dashboard.